 And I’m going to do that by studying real data and examining real scientific papers.
 I’m going to boil it all down to a series of simple posts.
 Simple enough that you don’t have to be a scientist to follow along, I promise.

 Before we begin, I feel you should know that I am by no means an expert on this subject.
-I’m a college student majoring in English and Astronomy, not in any sort of environmental science.
+I’m a college student majoring in secondary education for general science, not in any sort of environmental science.
 But I’m doing my best to learn!

 Without further ado…a short introduction to the science behind global warming!